-Standard."87 However, this test was not included in the proposed Rule and, as discussed above, it was not clear that there would be sufficient time to undertake the detailed and highly technical analysis that would be required to perform such an assessment.
+Secondly, it is not clear what the test of whether or not indexation remained appropriate would be.
+In the Rule change request, the Proponent sets out matters to which the Reliability Panel would give consideration to in making its assessment, and states that the annual review process would be "to determine whether higher increases in the MPC or CPT are necessary, and whether there were any significant changes that occurred to the economics and mechanisms for delivering the Reliability Standard."77 However, this test was not included in the proposed Rule, and, as discussed above, it is not clear that there would be sufficient time to undertake the detailed and highly technical analysis that would be required to undertake such an assessment.

-The proposed Rule also did not specify what the contingency process would be if the Reliability Panel was to conclude in a review that indexation was no longer appropriate.
+The proposed Rule also does not specify what the contingency process would be if the Reliability Panel was to conclude in a review that indexation was no longer appropriate.
 In that the indexation mechanism would be specified in the Rules, to make any changes to this would require the Reliability Panel to submit a Rule change request to the AEMC.
 While it might technically be possible for the AEMC to expedite a Rule change request on an urgent basis before 1 July, to do so would involve a very compressed consultation and assessment process.
 The market would also receive virtually no notice of any subsequent change to the MPC and CPT before their implementation on 1 July.

-In its Rule change request, the Proponent contemplated that one outcome of an annual review might be a recommendation that a more detailed review of the indexation of the MPC and CPT may be required.88 Such a review would be expected to continue past 1 July, and therefore any changes made through a resulting Rule change request would not be implemented until the following 1 July, at the earliest.
+In its Rule change request, the Proponent contemplated that one outcome of an annual review might be a recommendation that a more detailed review of the indexation of the MPC and CPT may be required.78 Such a review would be expected to continue past 1 July, and therefore any changes made through a resulting Rule change request would not be implemented until the following 1 July, at the earliest.
 Therefore, under such circumstances, the values of the MPC and CPT which had been found to be inappropriate would have to be applied regardless.

 The Commission further considers that an annual review would more generally be expected to undermine the certainty that indexation is intended to provide.
-In addition to the specific concerns identified above, the inclusion of such a process would have introduced a risk that the Reliability Panel could find the values of the MPC and the CPT to be inappropriate on every occasion they were adjusted.
+In addition to the specific concerns identified above, the inclusion of such a process introduces a risk that the Reliability Panel could find the values of the MPC and the CPT to be inappropriate on every occasion they were adjusted.

-The Commission therefore concluded that the proposed annual review process was unlikely to be either workable or desirable.
+The Commission has therefore concluded that the proposed annual review process is unlikely to be either workable or desirable.